swani-tej/Cpp-programming/notes.md

 variables:

-Variables are the containers that are used to store values
+Variables are the containers that are used to store values.
+Ex: a = 45, b = 90, c=79...